openprocurement/openprocurement.auctions.dgf/docs/source/standard/auction.rst

 :minimalStep:
    :ref:`value`, required

-   The minimal step of auction (reduction).
+   The minimal step of auction.
 Validation rules:

    * `amount` should be greater than `Auction.value.amount`
    * `currency` should either be absent or match `Auction.value.currency`